 Firmly mount the device housing so it cannot move.
 Lock the moveable part of the DUT so it cannot move or rotate.
 Supply 12.6 V to the feed line(s) of the DUT.
 Maintain this stall (or locked) condition for one (1) hour.
 Remove the supply voltage and return the DUT to a normal operating mode.
 If an internal protective device has been activated record the time for it to reset.
 Apply normal supply voltage and verify that there is no degradation of the motor or solenoid and that it performs as specified.
-Refer to LP-388C-XX for CG test procedure.

-End of Main Document ####
+End of Main Document # # # # #